hashicorp/nomad/website/source/api/json-jobs.html.md

        defined in the resources block.
 This could be a label of either a dynamic or a static port.

+     - `AddressMode`: Specifies what address (host or driver-specific) this service should advertise.
+This setting is supported in Docker since Nomad 0.6 and rkt since Nomad 0.7.
+Valid options are:

+       - `auto` - Allows the driver to determine whether the host or driver address should be used.
+Defaults to `host` and only implemented by Docker.
+If you use a Docker network plugin such as weave, Docker will automatically use its address.

+       - `driver` - Use the IP specified by the driver, and the port specified in a port map.
+A numeric port may be specified since port maps aren't required by all network plugins.
+Useful for advertising SDN and overlay network addresses.
+Task will fail if driver network cannot be determined.
+Only implemented for Docker and rkt.

+       - `host` - Use the host IP and port.

      - `Checks`: `Checks` is an array of check objects.
 A check object defines a health check associated with the service.
 Nomad supports the `script`, `http` and `tcp` Consul Checks.
 Script checks are not supported for the